 The Housing Tribunal is empowered to hear disputes between house buyers and licensed housing developers but the claims must be filed within the time frames provided under Sec.
 16N of the Housing Development (Control & Licensing) Act 1966.
 Check out the link to the Housing and Local Government Ministry for the Tribunal or Tribunal Tuntutan Pembeli Rumah here.

-Look out for developers who adopt Standards of the Quality Assessment System in Construction (QLASSIC)
+Look out for developers who adopt Quality Assessment System in Construction (QLASSIC)

-In this regard, we must recognize that quality, safety and professionalism are primary prerequisites towards transforming the construction industry into a responsible, developed industry instead of constantly been plagued with shoddy workmanship and sub-standard materials.
-But alas, its’ currently merely on a voluntary basis and have not been made mandatory among all property developers in Malaysia, as yet.
+In this regard, we must recognize that quality, safety and professionalism are primary prerequisites towards transforming the Malaysian construction industry into a responsible and developed industry instead of constantly being plagued with shoddy workmanship and sub-standard materials.
+But alas, these construction standards are currently merely on a voluntary basis and have not been made mandatory among all property developers in Malaysia, as yet.
 Malaysians who are looking to purchase new launch properties should include construction standards as an item on their checklist when performing due diligence during the property search and selection process.